-Through theory and clinical experience, this course is designed to provide information on the physiologic and psychological changes and adaptation of the mother and family to pregnancy.
+Through theory and clinical experience, this course is designed to provide information on the physiologic and psychologic changes and adaptation of the mother and family to pregnancy.
 Emphasis is also placed on high risk categories, complications during labor and delivery, medical treatments, nursing interventions including client education, emotional and physical support, the normal newborn, and deviations from normal.
 Emphasis is placed on high risk pregnancy categories, complications during labor and delivery, medical treatments, evidence-based nursing interventions, the normal newborn, and deviations from normal newborn.
 Cultural and religious diversity are included in terms to planning/providing physical, emotional, cultural and spiritual support and patient/family education.
 Legal and ethical decision-making issues are explored to emphasize the importance of the nurses' role as patient advocate.

-NUR1370 (2-0) 2 cr. hrs.
+NUR1370 (2-2) 2 cr. hrs.
 Basic Pharmacology

-Prerequisite: Acceptance into the current Program in Practical Nursing at MAC
+Prerequisite: Acceptance into the current program in Practical Nursing.

-This course is designed to provide the student knowledge of basic principles of pharmacology, the various medication administration routes, dosage calculations, application of the nursing process to medication administration, and utilization of information sources.
+Designed to provide the student knowledge of basic principles of pharmacology, the various medication administration routes, dosage calculations, application of the nursing process to medication administration, and utilization of information sources.
 Dosage calculation and lab practicum exams are included and are required to be successfully completed to progress in the program.

-NUR1380 (Arr,) 12 cr. hrs.
-Medical-Surgical Nursing
+(12-0) 12 cr. hrs.
+NUR1380 Medical-Surgical Nursing

-Prerequisite: Successful completion of all Program in Practical Nursing first & second trimester courses and Grade of "C" or above in sequential PN Program curriculum courses.
+Prerequisite: Successful completion of all program in Practical Nursing first & second trimester courses and a "C" or above in sequential Practical Nursing program curriculum courses.

-This course is designed to prepare students to respond to a wide array of demands and changes with the current shifting of nursing care from acute care hospital to community-based settings and the home.
+Designed to prepare students to respond to a wide array of demands and changes with the current shifting of nursing care from acute care hospital to community-based settings and the home.
 A continuing emphasis is placed on ethnic and cultural diversity, critical thinking through the nursing process, and client/family teaching about detection, prevention, and management of complications for clients being discharged within very few days of newly diagnosed major illnesses and surgeries.
-Concepts and challenges in client management, including concepts and general principles in perioperative, intraoperative, and postoperative client management, are stressed.

-Assessment, general management, and therapeutic interventions of specific pathophysiologic dysfunctions of major body systems as well as acute problems of infectious diseases are covered, and include exploration of legal and ethical decisionmaking issues to continue the emphasis of nurses as client advocates.
+Concepts and challenges in client management, including concepts and general principles in perioperative. intraoperative, and postoperative client management, are stressed.
+Assessment, general management, and therapeutic interventions of specific pathophysiologic dysfunctions of major body systems as well as acute problems of infectious diseases are covered, and include exploration of legal and ethical decision-making issues to continue the emphasis of nurses as client advocates.

-NUR1410 (1-0) 1 cr. hr.
+NUR1410 (1-1) 1 cr. hrs.
 Applied Pharmacology

-Prerequisite: Successful completion of all courses in the first & second trimester and Grade of "C" or above in sequential PN Program curriculum courses.
+Prerequisite: Successful completion of all courses in the first & second trimester and a "C" or above in sequential Practical Nursing program curriculum courses.

-This course is intended to complete the pharmaceutical education started in first trimester Basic Pharmacology for beginning nurse generalists.
-Discussion includes the various drug classifications, profiles of drugs within each classification, their pharmacokinetics, physiological conditions for which they may be prescribed, their mechanisms of action, therapeutic effects, adverse/side effects, dosages, contraindications, toxicity/ management of overdose, interactions, and the nursing process, including client teaching, for planning care for clients receiving agents within these classifications.
+Intended to complete the pharmaceutical education started in first trimester Basic Pharmacology for beginning nurse generalists.
+Discussion includes the various drug classifications, profiles of drugs within each classification, their pharmacokinetics, physiological conditions for which they may be prescribed, their mechanisms of action, therapeutic effects, adverse/side effects, dosages, contraindications, toxicity/management of overdose, interactions, and the nursing process, including client teaching, for planning care for clients receiving agents within these classifications.
 These chapters are taught in tandem with the various medical-surgical topics included in Medical-Surgical nursing to enhance correlation of drug therapy with conditions of body systems.
 A clinical rotation for medication administration is included.
 As outlined in Basic Pharmacology: dosage calculations, preparation for drug administration, legal, ethical and cultural considerations, routes of medication administration, manipulative techniques for administering drugs, monitoring for therapeutic and side/adverse effects, and documentation are continued as points emphasized for successful completion of the clinical portion of this course.

-NUR1420 \ (Arr.)
-3 cr. hrs.
+NUR1420 (3-0) 3 cr. hrs.
 Pediatric Nursing

-Prerequisite: Successful completion of all Program in Practical Nursing first trimester courses, Maternity Nursing, and Grade of "C" or above in sequential PN Program curriculum
+Prerequisite: Successful completion of all program in Practical Nursing first trimester courses, Maternity Nursing, and a "C" or above in sequential Practical Nursing program curriculum courses.